Fodor's Expert Review Ramat Hanadiv

 In the hills near Zichron Ya'akov, this sprawling garden is a fitting tribute to Baron Edmond de Rothschild.
 (Hanadiv means "the benefactor.")
 At its center is the dignified tomb where Rothschild and his wife Ada lie buried.
-A 20-minute film in the welcoming Visitors Pavilion tells of his legacy in Israel.
-Outside, curving paths are framed by rolling green lawns, abundant patches of flowers, carob trees, waving palms, and 42 rare plant species.
+A 20-minute film in the welcoming Visitors Pavilion tells of his legacy in Israel: the last screening on weekdays is at 3:30.
+Outside, curving paths frame rolling green lawns, abundant patches of flowers, carob trees, waving palms, and 42 rare plant species.
 Clearly marked trails lead to a 2,000-year old Roman farmhouse and a hidden spring.
 After all that legwork, the terraces of the on-site café beckon.
 A children's playground is set off to one side.